jaymehta1444/OpenCV_Projects/Poker Hands/README.md

 ## Contact
-For any questions or inquiries, please contact us at [ishita126jain@gmail.com](ishita126jain@gmail.com).
+For any questions or inquiries, please contact me at [jaymehta1444@gmail.com](jaymehta1444@gmail.com).